Skip to main content

 Delegate effectively: The most important criterion when delegating is deciding who gets the job.
 Some employees lack the skills to perform tasks while others may be ready to step up.

-Learn Effective Delegation with an Online MBA from St. Thomas University
+Learn Effective Delegation With an Online MBA from St. Thomas University

 Related Articles